22 February - 28 March 2023

 Applicant: Individual researcher who has completed a doctoral degree more than 2 years ago and up to 7 years ago.

 Participating researchers: No participating researchers may be invited to join the application.

 Grant period: 4 years

 Grant amount: 1 500 000 SEK per year

-- This year’s call also includes special support for the areas of precision medicine, psychiatry with focus on compulsory mental care and forensic psychiatry, and antibiotics and antimicrobial resistance.
-Please state in your application whether it relates to either of these areas.
+- This year’s call includes separate support for the areas of precision medicine, psychiatry with focus on psychiatric involuntary care and forensic psychiatry, and antibiotic and antimicrobial resistance.
+Please state in your application whether it relates to any of these areas.

-- You must explain in your research plan how your stated activity level (which must be a minimum of 50 per cent of a full-time equivalent) is suited to the implementation of the research project.
+- You must justify in your research plan how your stated activity level (which must be a minimum of 50 per cent of a full-time equivalent) is suited to the implementation of the research project.
 We also ask you to describe the management of risks or obstacles to the implementation of the research plan.

 Specific instructions for the call